-To be honest, when I was invited by a fellow blogger to visit St. Albans, I had no clue where it was and what to expect.
+To be honest, when I was invited to visit St. Albans, I had no clue where it was and what to expect.
 I quickly did some research and learned that St. Albans is located in Hertfordshire, about 30 kilometers north of London.
 I also discovered that St. Albans (map) has a great history that goes back to Roman times when it was called Verulamium and that it’s most famous for its impressive cathedral.
-My friend, Andy, had collaborated with various local businesses to create an itinerary that included watching the Guy Fawkes fireworks show (a popular annual event across the United Kingdom), visiting the local museum and a guided walk around the town.
-It promised to be a wonderful weekend in St. Albans and we were in good hands.
-We were curious about what to see and do there but we soon discovered numerous interesting things to see in St. Albans, including the impressive Cathedral and the amazing Roman mosaics.
+It promised to be a wonderful weekend in St. Albans.
+I soon discovered numerous interesting things to see in St. Albans, including the impressive Cathedral and the amazing Roman mosaics.

 Things to see in St. Albans